Multi-Momentum Observer Contact Estimation for Bipedal Robots: Introduction

 This work proposes a new contact estimation system that addresses these challenges through the use of multiple momentum observers that adopt different contact assumptions.
 We avoid the assumption that the robot's body frame can be taken as an inertial frame by instead using the world frame as the inertial frame with an assumed stationary foot contact for the stance foot to reduce the order of the dynamics.
+The proposed method focuses on bipedal robots as robots with more legs often have legs representing lower fractions of the total mass, enabling the use of the body as an inertial frame, or have more legs in contact at a given time, allowing quasi-static analysis.
 This assumption allows the 6 constraints at a given foot (in 3D) to remove the need to estimate the base link position, orientation, and velocities.
 Then, a momentum observer \cite{deluca2005sensorless,deluca2006collision,haddadin2017collisions,bledt2018contact,yim2023proprioception} is applied to the constrained dynamics of the system in each contact mode.
 By comparing the results of momentum observers on each of these assumptions, as well as monitoring the relative velocity between the feet, we obtain a probability of each contact condition (including dual support).

-The proposed approach is thus a novel combination of reduced order dynamics, momentum observers, and Markov models which enables contact detection in large scale bipedal robots without (\emph{i}) direct contact sensors, (\emph{ii}) using the second derivative of any measurement, (\emph{iii}) precise knowledge of the body velocity, or (\emph{iv}) assuming that the legs are much lighter than the body or moving much faster than the body.
+The proposed approach is thus a novel combination of reduced order dynamics, momentum observers, and Markov models which enables contact detection in large scale bipedal robots without (\emph{i}) direct contact sensors as in \cite{bloesch2013state,rotella2014humanoid,hartley2018contactfactors,hartley2018contactstate,qin2020contactprobability}, (\emph{ii}) using the second derivative of any measurement or precise knowledge of the body velocity as enabled by \cite{deluca2005sensorless,deluca2006collision,haddadin2017collisions,bledt2018contact,yim2023proprioception}, or (\emph{iii}) assuming that the legs are much lighter than the body or moving much faster than the body as in \cite{camurri2017contact,yang2023cerberus}.
 The knowledge of contact states provided by this algorithm will enable the use of a variety of full body state estimators that rely on contact knowledge.